imagej/imagej.github.io/_pages/plugins/radial-symmetry.md

 Besides that you will get 2 images: one of them showing the overlay of the initial image with the regions that we used for the spots search, another one showing the 3D overlay for the detected spots.

-<File:Inliers-ransac.png%7CRANSAC> Support Regions <File:Multiple-dots-detections.png%7CDetected> Spots
+{%- include img src='/inliers-ransac.png' -%} RANSAC Support Regions
+{%- include img src='/multiple-dots-detections.png -%} Detected Spots

 ** Manual mode: **